docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - **0** => SpamAssassin is disabled
 - 1 => SpamAssassin is enabled

-!!! info "SpamAssassin analyzes incoming mail and assigns a spam score"
+??? info "SpamAssassin analyzes incoming mail and assigns a spam score"

     Integration with Amavis involves processing mail based on the assigned spam score via [`SA_TAG`, `SA_TAG2` and `SA_KILL`][amavis-docs::spam-score].

-These settings have equivalent ENV supported by DMS for easy adjustments.
+    These settings have equivalent ENV supported by DMS for easy adjustments, as documented below.

 [amavis-docs::spam-score]: https://www.ijs.si/software/amavisd/amavisd-new-docs.html#tagkill